 - The Issue of Misleading Advertising

-- The Ultimate Question: Are Weight Loss Supplements Really Worth The Money?
+- The Ultimate Question: Are Weight Loss Supplements Really Worth It?

 - Concluding Points

 Can Fat Loss “In a Pill” Actually Work?
-Yes, Honestly
+Yes It Can, Honestly

-There are indeed chemical compounds that exist that can expedite fat loss, as substantiated by legitimate science.
-Most of these compounds, though, are either totally illicit, clenbuterol and DNP for example, or “quazi” licit, like ephedrine for example, which is legal in some regions and illegal in others.
+There are indeed existing chemical compounds that have been scientifically shown expedite fat loss.
+Most of these compounds, though, are either totally illicit, like clenbuterol and DNP for example, or quasi licit, like ephedrine for example, which is legal in some regions and illegal in others.

 For a comprehensive list and objective discussion of said compounds, check out this page on Examine.com.